ippontech/iroco2/docs/deployment/guide.md

     1. Add your backend configuration in the `backend-configs` directory as well as environment configuration in the `tfvars` directory (you can choose the backend image version [here](https://github.com/orgs/ippontech/packages?repo_name=iroco2-backend))
     2. Initialize the terraform project with `terraform init -backend-config=../backend-configs/<backend>.tfvars`
     3. Provide all the needed variables in a tfvars file in the `tfvars` directory
-        1. You will the get the latest version of the docker image of the backend API.
+        1. You will get the latest version of the docker image of the backend API.
 You can find them on this page: https://hub.docker.com/r/ippontech/iroco2-backend
     4. Apply the terraform project with `terraform apply -var-file=../tfvars/<env>.tfvars`
 5. Clone the lambda repository [iroco2-lambda](https://github.com/ippontech/iroco2-lambdas)